wp-plugins/advanced-iframe/readme.txt

 - Hide areas inside iframe if the pages are on the same domain (new 2.0)
 - Modify css styles inside iframe if the pages are on the same domain to e.g. change the width of the content area (new 2.0)
 - Add a css and js file to the parent page (new 2.0)
+- Show only a specifiy part of the page in the iframe if the pages are on the same domain (new 2.1)

 The following shortcode attributes can be used.
 Please go to the administration for details: